 - Social Enterprises

 - NDIS Plan Management

 - WDEA Works Foundation

 As a community based, not-for-profit organisation, WDEA Works channels funding back into our regional community through the WDEA Works Foundation and specialist support programs that provide quality employment services for employers and job seekers.

 WDEA Works partners other key community stakeholders to achieve the best possible outcome for its clients.
 WDEA Works with:

 - Schools and Education institutions

-- The Department of Employment (DE)
+- The Department of Employment and Workplace Relations (DEWR)

-- The Department of Human Services (DHS)
+- The Department of Health and Human Services (DHHS)

 - The Department of Social Services (DSS)